Sustainability and Products

 Sustainable Cities and Communities

-NSG Group's broad solar control glass range can help reduce unwanted heat gain to avoid unnecessary energy consumption for air conditioning.
-And they help to save CO2 across the world with our insulating low emissivity products.
+By incorporating our solar control glass range, customers can help reduce unwanted heat gain to avoid unnecessary energy consumption for air conditioning as well as helping to save excessive heat loss and CO2 with our low emissivity insulating products.

 Unwanted heat gain